HusakYurii/io-game/README.md

 #### To enable production mode on the server

 In the case when you want run the server with `production` flag, you can add a script with `set NODE_ENV=production` (Windows);

+To play the game click [here](https://husakyurii.github.io/io-game/client/) you have to refresh it a few times to awake heroku server